cpawley/HHG2-MSP-Physics/Tensors and Contractions.md

 ---

 Tensor comes from the latin word “to stretch”.
-Tensile stress can be described as the feeling of stretching something out.
+Tensile stress can be described as the stretching something out.
 This is what tensors can measure, the quantity sides/different dimensions change (stretch) when one of them is changed.
 A tensor has this neat ability to remain a tensor and have the same physics occur when is it transformed – when one changes its coordinate system.
 The math and values might change but the physics of it will not!

 ---